About the work...

 Solo Show, Mall Galleries, London

-Kate's work has been exhibited in the Royal Institute of Watercolour Artist's annual exhibition at the Mall Galleries, London and was awarded the Premium Art Brand prize at the Society of Women Artists annual Exhibition in London for her painting 'Chameleons'.
+Kate's work has been exhibited in the Royal Institute of Painters in Watercolour annual exhibition at the Mall Galleries, London and was awarded the Premium Art Brand prize at the Society of Women Artists annual Exhibition in London for her painting 'Chameleons'.